david-reyes/AboutMe/README.md

 #### This is an H4 heading.
 # Major title
 List of features to add:
+* Blockchain social networking
-* dynamic listing
+* dynamic concurrency
-* static outsourcing
 * inverted conversion
 * internationalization modularity
+* flux capacitance